-If you dont want a bare bones 5.3L or 4.8L you could always step up to a 6.2L truck block which is based on the LS3.
-With the larger displacement and slightly better cylinder heads you can get your project in the neighborhood of 500whp or more.
+If you don’t want a bare bone 5.3L or 4.8L you could always step up to a 6.2L truck block which is based on the LS3.
+With the larger displacement and slightly better cylinder heads, you can get your project in the neighborhood of 500whp or more.

 Here’s the bottom line; the LS is cheap, light, compact, and makes a ton of horsepower.
 It can fit into nearly anything you want, and it can be done on a tight budget.
 From the average Joe to a professional racer, the LS engine is perfect for nearly anything.